 - Drug-drug interactions that may increase toxicities of ARV drugs or concomitant medications

 - Genetic factors that predispose patients to abacavir (ABC) hypersensitivity reaction,6,7 EFV neuropsychiatric toxicity,8 and atazanavir (ATV)-associated hyperbilirubinemia.9

-Information on the adverse events of ARVs is outlined in several tables in the guidelines.
+Information on the adverse effects of ARVs is outlined in several tables in the guidelines.
 Table 14 provides clinicians with a list of the most common and/or severe known ARV-associated adverse events for each drug class.
-The most common adverse effects of individual ARV agents are summarized in Appendix B, Tables 1-6.
+The most common adverse effects of individual ARV agents are summarized in Appendix B, Tables 1–6.

 Table 14.
 Antiretroviral Therapy-Associated Common and/or Severe Adverse Effects

 N/A indicates either that there are no reported cases for the particular side effect or that data for the specific ARV drug class are not available.
 See Appendix B for additional information listed by drug.